-Anne Louise is becoming known as a skilled instructor of vocals, guitar, songwriting, and clawhammer banjo, and she and her bandmates regularly teach at several music workshops across the country.
-She is also a fine caller of southern style square dances, and when touring with her band will often add square dancing to the program!
-Good times are had by all, and not a toe goes untapped.
+A multiple nominee for CFMA, WCMA, and Juno awards, Annie Lou has toured across Canada and Australia to major folk festivals, theatre venues, and showcases.
+She is a skilled instructor of vocals, guitar, songwriting, and clawhammer banjo, and she regularly teaches at music workshops across the country.
+She is also a fine caller of southern style square dances – good times are had by all, and not a toe goes untapped!

 Download promo photos